fernandodelrio/SwiftColorGen/README.md

 ```
 4. Build your project and it's done.
 Remember to add the generated Swift file to Xcode, if it's not already there.

-# TODO
-1. Reduce the number of changes in the storyboards
-2. Test on a larger project to see what will happen
-3. Add tests

 # <a id="contributing"></a> Contributing
 This project still on a initial stage of development.
 Feel free to contribute by testing it and reporting bugs.
-If you want to help developing it, checkout the TODO list.
-If you made some enhancement, open a pull request.
+If you want to help developing it, checkout the issues section.
+If you fixed some issue or made some enhancement, open a pull request.

 # <a id="license"></a> License
 SwiftColorGen is available under the MIT license.
 See the LICENSE file for more info.